thachmpham/thachmpham.github.io/md/reproduce/nfs_stale_file_handle.md

 # Overview
 When an NFS client accesses an inode that no longer available on the server, the stale file handle error (ESTALE) occurs.

-We will reproduce the  by the below scenarios:
+Reproduce cases:

 - While the client currently opens an NFS directory, the server deletes it.
 - While the client currently opens an NFS directory, the server exports a different directory.